-Skip to main content
+Skip to content

-Create a wallet with Celestia Node
+Create a wallet with celestia-node

 This tutorial will go over using the cel-key utility to generate a wallet on celestia-node.